adambushman/home-credit-default-risk-group/README.md

 A collaboration between [Georgia Christodoulou](https://github.com/g-christodoulou) and [Adam Bushman](https://github.com/adambushman).
 This is a featured group project for Capstone #2 (IS 6812) for the Eccles Business School Masters of Science Business Analytics graduate program.

 The project features analytical workflows in data wrangling, data analysis, and data science, leveraged for the purpose of improving the business operations and capabilities.
+Review our work via in [rendered notebooks](https://adambushman.github.io/home-credit-default-risk-group/).

 ## Capstone 2 Project